Skip to content

 While attaching a map through LTI:

-• Your map remains private, and the students/teachers who have access to your itslearning course will be able to view or edit it without you explicitly sharing them the map.
+• Your map remains private, and students or teachers who have access to your itslearning course will be able to view or edit it without you explicitly sharing the map.

-• If your students or fellow teachers don't have Mindomo accounts, and they are accessing your attached Mindomo map, new accounts will be created for them automatically.
+• If your students or fellow teachers do not have Mindomo accounts, new accounts will be created for them automatically when they access the attached map.

 Add a viewable mind map